Can Your Business Survive a Recession?

 20 Things Learned: Be Professional!

-20 Things Learned: Be Authentic
+20 Things Learned: Being Authentic

 Lesson 13: Be Authentic!
 What does being authentic mean?
 Well simply, don’t try to be something you are not.
 Don’t let people think you are in an office in the city for example if you are working from your lounge room with four kids under 5.
 If potential clients cannot trust you to be authentic,…Read more

-20 Things Learned: Set Boundaries
+20 Things Learned: Set Boundaries Early

 Lesson 12: Learn to set boundaries and say no!
 It is really important that you set boundaries with clients and that you realise it is okay to say no. If you don’t, sometimes clients can take advantage of you and your time.
 It’s important that clients understand from the outset that your time is valuable…Read more